 LATEST NEWS AND EVENTS FROM MILWAUKEE TURNERS @ TURNER HALL

-The Milwaukee Turners are pleased to present the 2017 Zeidler Lecture featuring Dr. Heather Thompson on Thursday April 27, 2017 in Turner Hall Ballroom.
+The Milwaukee Turners are pleased to present the 2017 Zeidler Lecture featuring Dr. Heather Thompson on originally scheduled for Thursday April 27, 2017 in Turner Hall Ballroom has been POSTPONED.
+A new date will be announced here and on the Turners’ Facebook page soon.
 Dr. Thompson is the author of Blood in the Water: The Attica Prison Uprising of 1971 and its Legacy, which was a finalist for the National Book Award and was included on 13 Best Books of 2016 lists; she has also written extensively on the history of policing, mass incarceration, and the criminal justice system.
 See book trailer here.

 The event will include a talk by Dr. Thompson at 7 pm, followed by an audience Q&A.

 KICK OFF TO JANE’S WALK WEEKEND! – 5/3/17

 WEDNESDAY, MAY 3, 2017 – An evening about Milwaukee neighborhoods and Creative Placemaking

 CHRIS SOCHA, Kubala Washatko Architects, will discuss the application of Architect Christopher Alexander’s Pattern Language analysis to the urban environment and how it can help people look at and assess their own neighborhoods.

 JULIA TAYLOR, Greater Milwaukee Committee, and LYNNE McCORMAK, Director of Creative Placemaking for LISC, will talk about national and local Creative Placemaking and how it supports and encourages citizens to reimagine their own neighborhoods as places of beauty, playfulness and people-centeredness.